MarisaNicoleSloan/career-portfolio/patient-assessment-form/patient-assessment-form.md

 - Developed logic using React hooks to show conditional content and adjust results according to the answers provided, improving the accuracy and relevance of search results.

 ### UI Enhancements for Mobile
-Optimized form UI to ensure accessibility and ease of use across devices, with an obvious CTA.
+Optimized form UI to ensure accessibility and ease of use across devices along with a clear CTA.

-## Challenges & Solutions
-- **User Engagement:** Implemented tracking to flag users who had been on the site for 3+ minutes without clicking a CTA or visiting relevant pages, triggering the filter wizard as a secondary navigation tool.
-- **Seamless Integration:** Integrated the new multi-step form into the existing site structure without disrupting the overall navigation, while ensuring performance was not impacted by the addition of the form.

-## Implementation Details

 ### Filter Wizard Integration:
 - Added a multi-step intake form to the `/browse/` page to gather relevant user data (location, type of treatment seeker) before presenting search results.